Start the New Year Strong With the 2023 Edition of My Figure Skating Annual Planner!

 Rental skates are fine for the first few lessons.
 But, rental skates often have dull blades and have been worn down by many different people wearing them, offering little in the way of support.

-The most important thing to consider when purchasing skates is that they must be the correct size and offer the appropriate amount of support for the skater's age, size, and skating level.
+The most important consideration when purchasing skates is that they must be the correct size and offer the appropriate amount of support for the skater's age, size, and skating level.

 I always recommend that a skater go to a reputable skate shop to be fitted by a good technician.